HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Out-of-scope

-- Implementing code for the ingest infrastructure system
 - Actively submitting data on behalf of data contributors with established data types
 - Consistently reformatting data for a data contributor with an established data type when it does not meet HCA requirements
 - Updating the HCA metadata schemas